kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

-console log which is synchronous then we'll throw in a set timeout but give it a time delay of zero milliseconds then we'll have a promise that resolves right away and lastly we will add another console log for one more synchronous line of code so
+console log which is synchronous then we'll throw in a set timeout but give it a time delay of zero milliseconds then we'll have a `Promise` that resolves right away and lastly we will add another console log for one more synchronous line of code so